0xmycf/Advent-of-code/2024/day03/readme.md

 1. Implement this over the `State` Monad and keep all the knowledge hidden.
 2. Return a tuple `Q × Σ'` where `Σ'` is the rest of the string.

+We'll continue using the second approach to be more understandable to non-Haskellers.

 The function `δ'` is an extension of `δ` to process strings.
+  `δ'` can now properly transition to the new states, but loses all information that is required to solve todays problem!

 ```haskell
 δ' :: Q × Σ' → Q